linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/31 Credit Risk.md

 We will examine the workings of a CDO-squared by building on the example in Table 6.
 We will see that the CDO-squared is more sensitive to a change in the assumed correlation than is the original CDO.

 Suppose there are multiple CDOs consisting of three bonds, each with three tranches, as in Table 6.
 Consider creating a new CDO consisting of three mezzanine bonds, one from each of three CDOs.
 This structure is illustrated in Figure 6.
-For this new CDO, the par value of the three mezzanine bonds is  $270, so we will issue senior, mezzanine, and equity tranches with par values of$ 150, $80, and $40.
+For this new CDO, the par value of the three mezzanine bonds is  \$270, so we will issue senior, mezzanine, and equity tranches with par values of$ 150, $80, and \$40.

-In Table 6, each of the existing mezzanine bonds has three possible payoffs: a full payoff of  $90 (if the number of defaults in the originating CDO is zero or one), a partial payoff of$ 40 (if there are two defaults), and a payoff of zero (if there are three defaults).
+In Table 6, each of the existing mezzanine bonds has three possible payoffs: a full payoff of  \$90 (if the number of defaults in the originating CDO is zero or one), a partial payoff of\$ 40 (if there are two defaults), and a payoff of zero (if there are three defaults).
 Thus, for the new CDO each of the three bonds can make one of three payments, so there are 27 possible payoff states with 10 distinct asset values at maturity.

 Table 8 presents the payoffs and associated probabilities for the CDO-squared.
 To understand the table, consider the second row, in which two of the three underlying mezzanine bonds pay in full, while one defaults.
 From Table 6, the total probability of exactly one full default is the probability of two full payments (which happens with zero or one default in the underlying CDO) times the probability of one zero payment (which happens with three defaults in the underlying CDO), and there are three ways this can happen.
 Thus, we have  $(0.729 + 0.243)^{2} \times 0.001 \times 3 = 0.00283$  as the probability in the second row.
 The payment in this case is  $180$ , which is apportioned across the three tranches using strict priority.
 Because there are 10 distinct outcomes, Table 8 is more complex than Table 6, but the logic is the same.